Stupidism/stupid-rc-starter/docs/API.md

 NewComponent(
   props: {
     [innerHandlerName]: InnerHandler: Function,
-    [outerHandlerName]: (props: Object[, next: Function]) => OuterHandler: Function, }
+    [outerHandlerName]: (...args: Array [, next: Function]) => {...},
+  }
 ): BaseComponent(
   props: {
-    [outerHandlerName]: FinalHandler: Function
+    [outerHandlerName]: EmbeddedHandler: Function
   }
 )
 ```
-Embed InnerHandler inside OuterHandler, which means when FinalHandler is called,
+Embed InnerHandler inside OuterHandler, which means when EmbeddedHandler is called,
 both OuterHandler and InnerHandler will be called.
-In exception: when `OuterHandler.length === 2`,
+In exception: when `OuterHandler.length > InnerHandler.length`,
 InnerHandler won't be called until you call `next()`.

 ### `embedHandlers()`